Resilient-Labs/weather-api-bootcamp/README.md

 ### How It's Made: Tech used: HTML, CSS, JavaScript API

 ### Lessons Learned:
-The application connects to the Internet and sends data to a server.
+API  application connects to the Internet and sends data to a server.